Intent, Implementation & Impact

 Through reading and writing, develop their creative and critical thinking skills.

-Create platforms for the children to build effective discussion and debating skills.
+Create platforms for the children to build effective oracy, discussion and debating skills.

 Use ICT to support the children’s learning across the English curriculum.